October 13, 2020

 For example, said Joaquin, “we reduced our approval process for new projects.
 On average, it took up to 12 weeks to get a project approved in some cases.
 And now, we get projects approved in one to two weeks.”
 Streamlining research processes is transformational and innovative, said Joaquin, “and the savings that we’ve seen and the duplication that we have avoided is around 10 to 15%.”

 Since the pandemic emerged, Johnson&Johnson has actively leveraged the HIVE more than ever.
 Telehealth trends are emerging, as well as the acceleration of clinical trials.
-The average product lifecycle from discovery through launch used to be 12-20 years… but COVID-19 has forced teams to consider bringing a product to market with one year.
+The average product lifecycle from discovery through launch used to be 12-20 years… but COVID-19 has forced teams to consider bringing a product to market within one year.

 That requires the organization to work together more quickly and more nimbly, said Joaquin, “and having a platform like the HIVE helps us keep up with that speed has been a tremendous help.”
 All-in-all said Joaquin, being set up as a digital insights function puts his teams in an excellent position to manage the momentous change that we’re seeing in the healthcare industry.

-The days of manual, laborious research processes are slowly coming to an end, in part accelerated by industry leaders like Colgate-Palmolive, Shell and Johnson&Johnson.
-Their pioneering work on research automation through insights platforms has paved the way for faster turnaround times, increased knowledge sharing and more budget freedom.
+The days of manual, laborious research processes are slowly coming to an end, in part accelerated by industry leaders like Colgate-Palmolive, Shell, and Johnson&Johnson.
+Their pioneering work on research automation through insights platforms has paved the way for faster turnaround times, increased knowledge sharing, and more budget freedom.

 Market Logic Software has announced the development of a new portfolio of Artificial Intelligence for…

 If you’re an insights manager in the healthcare and pharmaceutical industry, keep your eye on…

 Market Logic’s exclusive leadership dialogue discussed the future of Insights We recently got together in…